dhoyle/splicedocs-jekyll/pages/MLManager/MLManagerAPI.md

 ### Run Your Experiment

-The [Using ML Manager](mlmanager_using.html) topic in this chapter provides a complete example of running machine learning experiments with ML Manager in a Zeppelin notebook.
+The [Using ML Manager](mlmanager_using.html) topic in this chapter provides a complete example of running machine learning experiments with ML Manager in a Jupyter notebook.

 ## ML Manager Methods  {#methods}